 Ahoy there, savvy homeschoolers!
 If you’re setting sail on a journey of homeschooling, and want to chart a course that encourages critical thinking, logic skills, and excellent language abilities, then a classical education might be your treasure map to success.
 Classical homeschool curriculums are a favorite among parents who value a conservative approach to education, complete with rigorous literature, theology, Latin, and critical thinking training.
 But with so many options out there, it can be hard to know which one to choose.
-So, let’s hoist the anchor and explore the best classical homeschool curriculum packages available.
+So, let’s hoist the anchor and explore the best classical homeschooling curriculum packages available.
 Trust me, with these treasure troves of knowledge, your little pirates will be well-equipped for any academic adventure that comes their way!

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.

-- Memoria Press – great if you prefer a mailable program
+- Memoria Press – mailable program

-- Classical Conversations – includes a homeschooling co-op focus
+- Classical Conversations – homeschool co-op focus

 - Classical Academic Press – customize your curriculum with this one